New twist to Gumnami Baba mystery!

 CFSL, Kolkata had performed DNA test on three teeth of Gumnami Baba, who lived in Faizabad town of Uttar Pradesh and

 died on September 16, 1985.
-Two teeth were tested in CFSL, Hyderabad, and the result was inconclusive, while that of
+Two teeth were tested at CFSL, Hyderabad, and the result was inconclusive, while that of

 CFSL, Kolkata, said the DNA sample did not match Netaji's.
 "We have been saying that the DNA report relied upon